zhuohangu/zhuohangu.github.io/_pages/about.md

 I speak English, Cantonese, and Mandarin fluently, and a little bit of Hakka and Spanish.<br>
 I love piano and classical music.
 A lot.
 For piano, I mainly play Beethoven and Chopin, and sometimes Saint-Saëns and Mozart.<br>
 I love sports.
 Also a lot.
 I played varsity soccer and basketball in high school, and I follow all kinds of sports, from soccer and basketball to tennis, golf, etc. I am a fan of Borussia Dortmund💛🖤.<br>
-I also love watching movies, astronomy, food, etc.
+I also love movies, astronomy, food, etc.

 _To be continued…_